walbourn/walbourn.github.io/_posts/2015-12-17-direct3d-game-visual-studio-templates-redux.md

 <strong>VS 2013 vs. 2015:</strong> Note there is one minor code difference between the VS 2013 and VS 2015 version of the templates because VS 2013 does not support C++11 uniform initialization.
 Otherwise the code is basically the same.
 VS 2015 is required for UWP development, and the Windows 10 SDK is required for Direct3D 12 development which only officially integrates with VS 2015--you can use a <a href="https://walbourn.github.io/windows-10-sdk-november-2015/">props</a> solution to get it to work with VS 2013.

+> Note that the VS 2013 version of the template was last updated in [July 2017](https://github.com/walbourn/directx-vs-templates/releases/tag/jul2017).

-<strong>VS 2017:</strong> The latest version of the Direct3DUWPGame.vsix now supports both VS 2015 and VS 2017.
-On VS 2015, it will use Platform Toolset v140 while for VS 2017 it uses v141.
+<strong>VS 2017:</strong> The latest version of the ``Direct3DUWPGame.vsix`` (March 2017 or later) now supports both VS 2015 and VS 2017.
+On VS 2015, it will use Platform Toolset ``v140`` while for VS 2017 it uses ``v141``.
 The Direct3D 11 Win32 game template originally used the VS 2015 default Windows 8.1 SDK while the other templates all require a Windows 10 SDK.
 Since VS 2017 only includes a Windows 10 SDK by default, the Direct3D 11 Win32 game template and it's DeviceResources variant now trigger the same Windows 10 SDK selection wizard as the UWP and Direct3D 12 templates.

+<strong>VS 2019:</strong> The latest version of the ``Direct3DUWPGame.vsix`` (April 2019 or later) now supports VS 2015, 2017, and 2019.
+It uses a Platform Toolset of ``v140``, ``v141``, or ``v142`` accordingly.